Sverre Lyngstad

 Sverre Lyngstad (April 30, 1922 – May 2, 2011) was a scholar and translator of Norwegian literature.
 He is renowned for his significant contribution to making Norwegian literature accessible to an English-speaking audience, for which he was awarded the St. Olav's Medal in 1987 and the Royal Norwegian Order of Merit, Knight's Cross, First Class in 2004.
 He is best known for his translations of and commentaries on the works of Knut Hamsun, which are widely credited for helping to popularise Hamsun's work in the US and UK.

 Biography

-Born on 30 April 1922 in Lyngstad, Norway, Sverre Lyngstad obtained degrees in English and History from the University of Oslo in 1943 and 1946 respectively.
-He earned his M.A. in English at the University of Washington and his Ph.D from New York University in 1960 under the supervision of David H. Greene, before becoming Assistant Professor in English at Newark College of Engineering.
+Born on 30 April 1922 in Lyngstad, Norway, Sverre Lyngstad obtained degrees in English and history from the University of Oslo in 1943 and 1946 respectively.
+He earned his M.A. in English at the University of Washington and his PhD from New York University in 1960 under the supervision of David H. Greene, before becoming assistant professor in English at Newark College of Engineering.